 P. aeruginosa fluorescence lifetime shifts in the presence of Rothia metabolites

 P. aeruginosa often co-colonizes infections with other microbes such as the fermenter, Rothia mucilaginosa.
 In the presence of fermentation metabolites, P. aeruginosa increases production of phenazines (11, 12).
 The CF strain, P. aeruginosa PaFLR01, was grown with supernatant from R. mucilaginosa (M9 suc + sup), in M9 media alone (M9 suc), or in the background media of the Rothia supernatant (ASM) (Fig. 5).
 The G and S distributions of P. aeruginosa grown in M9 suc + sup were significantly shifted to the left of the M9 alone and ASM cultures (Wilcoxon rank sum test, p-value < 2.2e-16, Fig. 5A).
-P. aeruginosa lifetime signal shifted towards reduced pyocyanin in the presence of Rothiaderived metabolites (Fig. 5A, 5C).
+P. aeruginosa lifetime signal shifted towards reduced pyocyanin in the presence of Rothia-derived metabolites (Fig. 5A, 5C).

 Discussion